Jefferson Kinney, PhD

 Megan graduated in 2013 with a Masters of Science in Mental Health Counseling Degree.
 Her current academic and career goals are focusing on the prospect to conduct neuropsychological research in conjunction with molecular biology and genetics as it pertains to brain function and cognitive decline.
 Her ultimate academic and career goal is to obtain candidacy for a Ph.D. within the field of clinical or experimental psychology working within various forms of neuroscience or pharmacological research.

-Renzo is an undergraduate student pursuing a degree in Kinesiology and a minor in Biology at UNLV.
-His academic interests include neurological degenerative diseases, orthopedics, and sports physiology.
-He wishes to someday investigate the effect of physical activity on mental health and cognitive decline.
-After graduating, Renzo intends to further his education and attend medical school: specializing in either Neurology or Orthopedic Surgery.
+Renzo is an undergraduate student at UNLV pursuing dual-degrees in Biology and Kinesiology.
+His academic interests include research on Alzheimer's disease and other neurodegenerative diseases; specifically, he wishes to understand the effects of neuroinflammation and prolonged activated microglial responses.
+He wishes to someday investigate the effects of exercise interventions on these neurological conditions.
+After graduating with his degrees, Renzo intends to further his education and attend medical school specializing in either neurology or orthopedic surgery.

 Emily is currently a post-baccalaureate student at UNLV who originally obtained her Bachelors in Neuroscience, minor in Studio Art from the University of Nevada, Reno.
 While her research interests include neurological and psychological disorders, after graduating she wanted to pursue becoming a medical and scientific illustrator and is working in the lab to better understand neurodegenerative disorders and how to combat communicating such ideas to different audiences